 Over the years, I would also spot them at graduation parties, weddings, and baby showers.
 It was only recently that I had them again.
 They were just as good as I remembered.
 Little gems of buttery, melt-in-your-mouth candies with a bright mint flavor.
 Basically, I could eat my weight in them.

-Traditionally, they’re adorned with the simple mark of fork tines, as I did.
-But you can just flatten them with the bottom of a glass, or make them extra festive with a cookie press.
-Dye them any color to fit the season.
-I went with two different shades of blue for wintertime.
+- Dye them any color to fit the season.
+(I went with two different shades of blue for wintertime.
 Would also be perfect for Hanukkah.
-Aren’t they pretty??
+So pretty!)

-Make them for your upcoming holiday parties – they’ll be the first to disappear!
+Make these for your upcoming holiday parties – they’ll be the first to disappear!

 - Using a handheld mixer and a large bowl (or a stand mixer), beat together the cream cheese and butter until combined and smooth.
 Add in the peppermint extract.

 - Add 1 cup of powdered sugar and beat until smooth.
 Gradually add the remaining powdered sugar until smooth.